AvtsVivek/Rss-Hidden-Facts/src/Vishnu-Dev/ReadMe.md

 Note the words Ramzan and Haj.
 So who are these 850 "PEOPLE" for which this man is so desperate?

 Thats Modi(56 inch, Aaakh se Aaakh milaa kar bat karne wala) for you.
 BEGGING them.
 For what?
+To let HIS pple be released from Saudi Prisons.

 Please Wait...There is more...